 firstname.lastname@example.org or 03 9251 5489.

 ‘Out of the Whirlwind: CPE and Climate Change’ is the name of an article written by Dr Jan Morgan and Rev Andy Calder, about the 2013 ecoministry program run under the auspices of this Centre.
-Probably the first such program conducted internationally, the article has been accepted for publication in the
+Probably the first such program conducted internationally, the article was published in the

 The Uniting Church has had a long-term association with the TAC-funded organisation Road Trauma Support Services Victoria (RTSSV), which provides free counselling services for all people affected by road trauma.
 In 2001 the Uniting Church initiated an annual inter-faith Time for Remembering ceremony has been organised for a range of people: including those bereaved, injured, carers, emergency services personnel, witnesses.
 The event is held on the third Sunday of November, coinciding with many other similar events globally, in recognition of World Remembrance Day for Victims of Road Crashes.
 The 2017 ceremony will be held on Sunday 19 November in Queen's Hall, Parliament House.
 This year's theme will be focussed on ‘the river of life’ with beautiful felted creations constructed by RTSSV's Art Therapy Group.
 See attached invitation to the right.